assist-project/so-many-fuzzers-artifact/INSTALL.md

 ### Evaluate a Tool

 The results shown in the previous section use multiple binaries to report bad inputs.
 It is convenient to find new crashes and understand a vulnerability but not for evaluating fuzzers.
-We provide a second script to evaluate a corpus from a campaign using a specific and determined configuration.
+We provide a second script to evaluate a corpus from a campaign using a specific binary.

 ####  Feeding corpora for evaluation

-The data contains a folder corpus with all corpora from section 3.
+In the folder `data`, corpora from our experiment on uip-len are stored.
-To run them on the fuzzing target with AddressSanitizer instrumentation added run the next command:
+To feed them to the target with AddressSanitizer instrumentation runs the next command:
 ```
 ${WORKPATH}/benchmark/suites-management/script/validate_corpus.sh uip-overflow ${WORKPATH}/gt_corpuses/uIP/ ${WORKPATH}/test/corpus asan
 ```

-The script builds a docker image for each tool and runs the witness verification. (it so take a while) After all corpora has been checked you can run the 'print_campaign_overview.pl' to see the result.
+The script builds a docker image for each tool and runs the evaluation.
+After that all the corpora have been checked, (it may last some time), you can run the 'print_campaign_overview.pl' to see the result.

 ```
 perl ${WORKPATH}/benchmark/suites-management/script/print_campaign_overview.pl  -input=${WORKPATH}/test/corpus/uip-overflow